6.1 Estimate and communicate annual nutrient loads from stormwater

 Whitaker Bayou Source: Sarasota Water Atlas

-Water quantity data has been collected continuously by a USGS site since 1995 (Figure 6.1.3), and water quality data has generally been collected monthly since 2006 by Sarasota County Government.
-Since nitrogen is the limiting nutrient in the region, total nitrogen (TN) and dissolved inorganic nitrogen (DIN) were analyzed.
-For this analysis, DIN is the sum of ammonium (NH4), nitrite (NO2), and nitrate (NOᴣ) nitrogen.
-These forms of nitrogen serve as “instant food” for plant and algae growth.
-DIN in elevated concentrations can be indicative of anthropogenic sources such as wastewater by-products, synthetic fertilizers, and possibly areas where natural landscapes have been removed and replaced with compacted material (sands, silts, and clays).
-Nitrogen loads were computed for each month and totaled to obtain the annual load.
+Water quantity data for Whitaker Bayou was collected continuously by a USGS station beginning in 1995 (Figure 6.1.3), while monthly water quality data collection began in 2006.
+This analysis focused on TN and DIN, with DIN defined as the sum of ammonium (NH4), nitrate (NO3), and nitrite (NO2)—the most bioavailable forms of nitrogen.
+Elevated concentrations of DIN can be indicative of anthropogenic sources such as wastewater by-products, synthetic fertilizers, and possibly areas where natural landscapes have been removed and replaced with compacted material (sands, silts, and clays).

 Figure 6.1.3.
 Observed rainfall and calculated runoff (USGS gage 02299861) for the Whitaker Bayou watershed 1995-2018.
 In some years more than 50% of rainfall runs off the land into the bayou.
 Source: Sarasota County Water Atlas.